Sydney-Informatics-Hub/hello-nextflow/docs/part2/03_quant.md

 You have just defined a process with multiple inputs!

+!!! quote "How's it going?"

+    Once you have defined the `process` block, select the  **"Yes"** react on Zoom.

 ### 5. Call the process in the `workflow` scope

 Recall that the inputs for the `QUANTIFICATION` process are emitted by the